 The data rate for high-speed transmissions is commonly identified as megabits per second (Mbps).
-By default, the router is set to operate with up to 800 Mbps in the 2.4 GHz WiFi band, up to 1,733 Mbps in the 5 GHz WiFi band, and up to 4.6 Gbps in the 60 GHz WiFi band.
+By default, the router is set to operate with up to 600 Mbps in the 2.4 GHz WiFi band and up to 1,625 Mbps in the 5 GHz WiFi band.
 You can select slower settings.